erikdeirdre/referee/README.md

 **NOTE:** If the field names match between GameOfficials and the schedule then set the two columns to the same value:

-For matching fields: `"Field One", "Field One"`
+For matching fields: `"Field One","Field One"`

-Translation: `"Field One", "Gillette Stadium - Field"`
+For Translating: `"Field One","Gillette Stadium - Field"`